- What Is a Viral Infection?

 - Encourage your child to eat healthy and balanced meals to boost his immunity.

-Certain tips that may help your child when he has a viral infection are listed below:
+Certain tips that may help your child when he has a viral infection are:

 - Keep your child suitably hydrated by giving him plenty of fluids.
 In case he is suffering from acute diarrhoea, your doctor may recommend ORS (Oral Rehydration Salts).